AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 1 of 3.md

 The field Ω containing all possibilities remains constant.

-**Critical: Ω is not conscious, not God, not a being.** Ω is the medium—the infinite canvas.
-It has no preferences, makes no choices, feels nothing.
-It simply IS—the necessary ground of all existence.

 ## Understand •: God's Eternal Soul

 Within Ω exists the ultimate singularity—what we call **• (God's soul)**.